maahir-garg/CS2030S-labs-AY23-24S2/README.md

 ## Usage

-To view the solutions, navigate to the respective problem set directory, open the problem statement PDF, and review the solution files in the `src` folder.
+To view the solutions, navigate to the respective problem set directory.
 Each solution is written in Java.

 ## Contributing